 Is vaping bad for you?

-It’s all a bit up in the air at the moment but according to recent reports, over 1,400 ‘unexplained’ cases of lung disease could be attributed to vaping.
+It’s still all a bit up in the air at the moment but according to some reports, over 1,400 ‘unexplained’ cases of lung disease could be attributed to vaping.
 On the other hand, three quarters of those patients affected apparently reported that they had been using unregulated THC-based e-liquids (THC is the psychoactive compound in marijuana).

 Some medical institutions have also suggested that some fruit flavours may be to blame.
 As a result, the US Food and Drug Administration has already banned fruit and mint flavours in all sealed cartridge-based vaping systems, partly for the reasons above but also to dissuade kids from taking up vaping.